zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/configuration.md

          appprotectdos.f5.com/app-protect-dos-resource: "default/dos-protected"
   ```

-3. Enable App Protect DoS on a VirtualServer by setting the `dos` field value to the qualified identifier(`namespace/name`) of a DosProtectedResource:
+3. Enable App Protect DoS on a VirtualServer resource by setting the `dos` field value to the qualified identifier(`namespace/name`) of a DosProtectedResource:

   ```yaml
 apiVersion: k8s.nginx.org/v1